webpack-contrib/html-loader/README.md

 and [`asset modules`](https://webpack.js.org/guides/asset-modules/)

-The html-loader will parse the URLs, require the images and everything you expect.
+The html-loader will parse the URL's, require the images and everything you expect.
 The extract loader will parse the javascript back into a proper html file, ensuring images are required and point to proper path, and the [`asset modules`](https://webpack.js.org/guides/asset-modules/) will write the _.html_ file for you.
 Example: